trentreimer/LightRailMVC/README.md

 ## Configuration

-Configuration directives for your web application can be set in `application/app-config.php` .
+Configuration directives for your web application can be set in `application/site-config.php` .
 Feel free to add any configuration options you like.

-If you use the built in database handler you will need to put your database connection details in this file as `$conf['pdo_args']` .
-You will find database configuration instructions in the file.

 ## Model View Controller (MVC)

-LightRail employs a model, view, controller pattern (MVC) similar to Ruby on Rails and many other frameworks.
+LightRailMVC employs a model, view, controller pattern (MVC) similar to Ruby on Rails and many other frameworks.
 MVC is a form of layered or tiered application development.
 By separating development into layers, applications become more manageable, especially as they expand over time.

 #### Model

 The model layer handles object relational mapping (ORM).
 ORM converts database records to programming objects and vice-versa.
-If you don't need to interact with a database you don't need this feature.
+You only need this feature if you want to interact with a database.

 #### View